electron/electron/docs/tutorial/installation.md

 `https://npmmirror.com/mirrors/electron/8.0.0/electron-v8.0.0-linux-x64.zip`.

-If your mirror serves artifacts with different checksums to the official Electron release you may have to set `electron_use_remote_checksums=1` to force Electron to use the remote `SHASUMS256.txt` file to verify the checksum instead of the embedded checksums.
+If your mirror serves artifacts with different checksums to the official Electron release you may have to set `electron_use_remote_checksums=1` directly, or configure it in a `.npmrc` file, to force Electron to use the remote `SHASUMS256.txt` file to verify the checksum instead of the embedded checksums.

 #### Cache